How to Update Your 1990s-era Kitchen

 BEFORE

 This kitchen had some nice elements.
-But the owners wanted to ditch the two-tiered kitchen peninsula.
+But our clients wanted to ditch the two-tiered kitchen peninsula and closed off layout.
 There was ample room to cook, certainly, in the original design.
 Yet, the space still felt outdated and too dark.
-And as we know, that was a hallmark trend combination of the 1990s.
+And as we know, that was a hallmark trend combination of the 1990s and early 2000s.

 A two-tiered kitchen peninsula made the countertop space feel diminished and blocked the view around the room.